SemanticAfrica© — Africa and the Semantic Web

 - The kinship system.
 Structural anthropologist Lévi-Strauss once quipped that the web of family ties, tribal relations and ethnic connections found in “primitive,” non-industrial societies, may be no less puzzling than Einstein's cryptic E=mc2 equation.
 Unveiling the complexity of the Fulɓe kinship system is likely to validate that metaphore.

 - Kaydara, an epic tall tale and verbal art chef-d'oeuvre.
 Whitman finds Kaydara “hauntingly beautiful.”
-Arnott deems it “outstanding.”
+Arnott calls it the “outstanding” work of a “poetic genius.”
 And a philologist analogizes the pre-Christian and Arthurian Quest for the Holy Grail to the Journey of Hammadi Pullo, Kaydara's Hero.
 The mentor of Amadou Hampâté Bâ, the composer of Kaydara, was Tierno Bokar Salif Taal.
 In 2005-2006, a partnership of the Columbia University Arts Initiative, Barnard College and the Harlem Arts Alliance staged an eponymous piece.
 The year-long performances drew audiences who watched an international cast explore Tierno Bokar's spiritual humanism and message of religious tolerance.

 - Gimɗi, the Islamic Ajamiyya literary tradition.
 The brainchild of the “Aristocracy of the Book and the Inkpot” (Be Deftere e Tindoore Ndaha), Ajamiyya retooled the Arabic alphabet and adapted it to Pular/Fulfulde phonology and grammar.
 It flourished from Mauritania to Adamawa (Cameroon).
 Dating back from the 17th century, it has embodied and heightened the vocation of Pular-Fulfulde as a written language.
 The Ajamiyya literary corpus demonstrates a masterful and elegant versification, an erudite and subtle style, and a national will of cultural assertion, as Alfâ Ibrâhîm Sow put it.
 Famous Pular/Fulfulde Ajamiyya authors include Tierno Muhammadu Samba Mombeya (from my native Fuuta-Jalon), Usmani ɓii Foduyee (aka Usman dan Fodio), the founder of the Sokoto Empire, his sister Neene Asmau, etc. Ajamiyya also applies to sufi mysticism, healing, divination, numerology, talismanic writing, etc.